Where History and Projects Create Opportunities

 • Artifact Curation Preparation

-KLJ’s staff of experts can provide the research needed to properly analyze historical and archaeological resources.
-Our team of scientists have decades of experience in analysis and presenting research in both cultural resource management and academic settings.
+KLJ’s will provide the research needed to properly analyze historical and archaeological resources.
+Our team of scientists has decades of experience in analysis and presenting research in both cultural resource management and academic settings.

 • Archaeological Research Designs